 Purchasing ensures that the County buys things in a way that follows the rules and is fair.
-It ensures that the County gets the best deal when it buys things.
+They also make sure that the County gets the best deal when it buys things.
 Purchasing has oversight of several thousand contracts and hundreds of millions of dollars awarded each year.
 They provide leadership, guidance, and offer training and support for Departmental staff.